 3. Drinking water with honey

 Water is another good way to keep your throat lubricated, and honey is a commonly used method to soothe throats.
 Dry, hacking coughs may respond well to honey in hot water, tea, or lemon juice.5 Warm beverages like hot water and tea paired with honey will not only relieve your throat but will also keep you hydrated while you recover from your dry cough.
-Do not give honey to children younger than 1 years old.5
+Do not give honey to children younger than 1 years old, as it may lead to botulism.6

 4. Avoid irritants